These foods are secretly making you super bloated

 - Popcorn is a great snack and low in calories if you don’t put all the butter on it!
 But popcorn takes up a lot of space in your stomach.

 - Similarly, salads are healthy and refreshing, but like popcorn, they are full of volume and can lead to bloating.

 - Whether at home or at a local coffee shop, Americans drink over 400 million cups of coffee per day.
 As popular as coffee is, it contains acids that can irritate your intestines, causing your stomach to puff out.
 Try limiting coffee to one cup per day.

 These six foods might cause bloating, but that doesn’t mean you should remove them from your diet.
 In fact, many of them have a variety of health benefits that should not be avoided.
 So if you start feeling bloated after eating any of the top offenders, try one of these “bloating” tips.
 Lie on your stomach, exercise and drink some water until that uncomfortable feeling goes away.

 About the Author

 Jaclyn Brown, health enews contributor, is a certified personal trainer at Advocate Good Shepherd Fitness Center.
-She's worked there for the last 5 1/2 years.
 She is also certified as a Youth Fitness Specialist and Fitness Nutrition Specialist.